Morph (song): Critical reception

 Regarding it among the "fresh tricks" found on Trench, AllMusic's Neil Z. Yeung complimented Joseph's "surprise" use of falsetto on the track.
 Mark Kennedy of USA Today characterized "Morph" as being "blissed-out and terrific."
 NME writer Gary Ryan considered the song an example of how, "As ever, they play spin the bottle with genre...
 This is buoyed by sleek, widescreen production."
 Citing it as an album highlight, Billboard's Chris Payne stated the track "deploys rapid-fire breakbeats and jarring left turns that recall the Prodigy and DJ Shadow, suggesting what a virtuoso percussionist Dun has become."
 Chris Willman for Variety advised, "take my recommendation and forget about the most deeply conceptual parts of this concept album — which just seems like a lot of work — and enjoy the many parts of Trench that don't require a thirst for symbolic origin stories.
 There are plenty of these, like 'Morph'... which sport falsetto R&B hooks, somewhat in the tradition of the previous album's best track, 'Heavydirtysoul.'"
 Stereogum's Chris DeVille asserted, "'Morph' sounds like the Odelay version of Maroon 5."
 Joshua Copperman from PopMatters opined, "Restraint isn't a bad fit for them.
 Possible future single 'Morph' sounds like a Khalid song on its chorus, giving the titular line about 'morphing to someone else' a double meaning and considering this group, that's likely intentional."
 Mike Breen for Cincinnati CityBeat referred to the track as one of the album's "ambient ear-grabbers."
 Kerrang!'s Emily Carter cites "Morph" as an example of the scrutiny towards finer details displayed on Trench, sharing how she was drawn in by the song's "dark honesty."
 Writing for The Times-Picayune/The New Orleans Advocate, Keith Spera cited "Morph" as one of the songs where "the influence of rock-rap-reggae hybrid band 311 was evident."
 Jason Pettigrew, for Alternative Press, remarked, "In a little over four minutes, the duo successfully mix '70s lounge jazz (with horn sections and electric piano) and disco-era Bee Gees falsettos with 21st century depression."

 Commercial performance

 In the United States, "Morph" peaked at number nine on the U.S. Billboard Hot Rock & Alternative Songs chart for the date issued October 20, 2018.
 The song also peaked at number six on the U.S. Billboard Bubbling Under Hot 100 for the same date issued, spending one week on the chart.
-In the United Kingdom, "Morph" entered the UK Singles Chart at number sixty-seven for the week of October 12, 2018 before relapsing.
+In the United Kingdom, "Morph" entered the UK Singles Chart at number sixty-seven for the week of October 12, 2018 before falling out.